 Community sports hubs

-Our latest research is focused on the role of community sports hubs in building more active communities.
-This case study research is looking at examples where physical activity has been successfully embedded within communities and is contributing to positive outcomes and improved living for all.
+Our latest research focuses on the role of community sports hubs in building more active communities.
+This case study research looks at examples where physical activity has been successfully embedded within communities and is contributing to positive outcomes and improved living for all.
 Our first case study was the Lilian Baylis Old School site in South London where we undertook a longitudinal organisational ethnography.
 A UK-wide mapping exercise then identified over one hundred inspirational examples and in-depth discussions have highlighted a number of common challenges.
-We are currently preparing our report makes clear recommendations on how policy makers and funders, in both the sports and social enterprise worlds, can do more to support this sector and maximise its impact.
+Our Keeping Up and Running report makes clear recommendations on how policy makers and funders, in both the sports and social enterprise worlds, can do more to support this sector and maximise its impact.